 Kristin Chase is the Senior Director of the Organizational Development department for Universal Parks & Resorts.
 She has contributed to Universal since 2003 through consulting and leading employee feedback surveys, performance and talent management, leadership development, coaching, mentoring, selection assessment tool and competency model development, employee research, facilitation, and team effectiveness.
 She is a 2003 graduate of the UCF Masters’ program in Industrial/Organizational Psychology.

-Philip Gallina - Chair
+A.J.
+Stevenson - Chair

 Kevin Stone - Chair